 Houre ja siirre

-Delirium and Displacement: Contemporary Spanish- and Russian-language Poetry Beyond the Former Imperial Centers
+Delirium and Displacement: Contemporary Spanish- and Russian-language Poetry Beyond Imperial Centers

 Since 2022, Hamdam Zakirov, Polina Kopylova, and Jose Luis Rico have collaborated on these phenomena, particularly in editing the multilingual contemporary poetry anthology Saaristo (sivuvalo.com/antologia).
 At the Runokuu event, Zakirov, Kopylova, and Rico will read Finnish translations of poems that best reflect the aforementioned contradictions and phenomena.
 The poets and cultural figures will discuss the differences and parallels in the development of poetry in Spanish- and Russian-speaking regions outside of Spain and Russia.